General aspects

 To collect signatures, you have to use specific forms that comply with the models set out in Annex III of the Regulation on the European citizens' initiative and include all the necessary information on the initiative, as published on this website.

-Also, the data that signatories have to provide depends on the country they’re from.
+Also, the data that signatories must provide depends on the country they’re from.

-To guarantee you have the right forms, you can download pre-filled forms from your organiser account on this website.
+To guarantee you have the right forms, you can download pre-filled forms from your organiser account.
 These already include the relevant details for your initiative.
+You can add a logo or image of the initiative.

 NO.

-You have to use separate forms, according to the nationality of the signatories.
+You must use separate forms, according to the nationality of the signatories.
 This means that all signatories on any one form must be nationals of the same EU country.

 On each form, you must first indicate the country where it will be sent for verification.
 Only nationals of this country can then use this form.